traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 ---
-title: "Traefik Getting Started Quickly With Kubernetes"
+title: "Traefik Getting Started With Kubernetes"
-description: "Looking to get started with Traefik Proxy quickly?
+description: "Looking to get started with Traefik Proxy?
 Read the technical documentation to learn a simple use case that leverages Kubernetes."
 ---

 # Quick Start

-A Simple Use Case Using Kubernetes
+A Simple Use Case of Traefik Proxy and Kubernetes
 {: .subtitle }

-This guide is an introduction to use of Traefik in a Kubernetes environment.
+This guide is an introduction to using Traefik Proxy in a Kubernetes environment.
-The objective is to know how to run an application behind a Traefik reverse proxy in Kubernetes.
+The objective is to learn how to run an application behind a Traefik reverse proxy in Kubernetes.
 This guide presents and explains the basic blocks required to start with Traefik such as Ingress Controller, Ingresses, Deployments, static, and dynamic configuration.

 ## Permissions and Accesses

 Traefik uses the Kubernetes API to discover running services.

-Before being able to use the Kubernetes API,
+In order to use the Kubernetes API,
 Traefik needs some permissions.
 This [permission mechanism](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is based on roles defined by the cluster administrator.
-The role is then bound to an account used by an application, Traefik in this case.
+The role is then bound to an account used by an application, in this case, Traefik Proxy.

 The first step is to create the role.
 The [`ClusterRole`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-v1/#ClusterRole) resource enumerates the resources and actions